GEEKOM AX8 Max

 Mad Little Pixel focused heavily on gaming and emulation performance, showcasing the AX8 Max as one of the best value propositions in the mini PC space at around the $500 price point (during sales).
 He was immediately struck by the premium packaging and unboxing experience, noting it felt "a lot more fancier than any of the other mini PCs that I've got from GEEKOM in the past."
 His gaming tests demonstrated impressive results in titles like Hogwarts Legacy, which he described as "running awesome... the game looked great and it performed great."
 For emulation enthusiasts, he highlighted Switch emulation quality: "It looks better than playing on my Nintendo Switch."
 The three-year warranty and easy upgradeability also factored into his positive assessment.

-According to TechRadar’s Alastair Jennings, who awarded the AX8 Max 4 out of 5 stars, this mini PC is “ideally balanced for the office” while remaining capable enough for light content creation work.
-The review emphasized the build quality, stating “the small mini PC feels exceptionally well built and robust, with a metal chassis that means it’s equally at home in a static office setup, used in a van, or taken between locations as a powerful portable mini PC.”
-The comprehensive benchmark results showed Geekbench single-core of 2440, multi-core of 12660, and Time Spy graphics score of 3162, confirming strong performance for its class.
+TechRadar's Alastair Jennings reviewed it positively, framing it as a balanced mid-range machine well-suited to office use with enough headroom for light content creation.
+He praised the build, writing that "the small mini PC feels exceptionally well built and robust, with a metal chassis that means it's equally at home in a static office setup, used in a van, or taken between locations as a powerful portable mini PC."
+His benchmarks (Geekbench 6 multi-core 12,660 and a 3DMark Time Spy graphics score of 3,162) confirmed strong performance for the class.

-The consensus among reviewers aligns remarkably well: the GEEKOM AX8 Max delivers premium build quality, excellent connectivity, and solid performance, with the main tradeoffs being slightly larger dimensions than some competitors and fan noise under heavy loads.
-For users prioritizing port selection and build quality over absolute silence or the smallest possible footprint, the AX8 Max makes a compelling case.
+The three reviewers line up: the AX8 Max wins on build quality, connectivity, and solid 8745HS performance, with the larger footprint and fan noise under heavy load as the trade-offs.
+It is a strong pick if you value ports and build over absolute silence or the smallest size.

 Customer Reviews of the GEEKOM AX8 Max